Meet Gary Woronchak

 Gary Woronchak was elected Dearborn's State Representative in November of 1998.

 He had run for the office earlier, in 1996, after a long career as editor of the Dearborn Press & Guide.
 He was unsuccessful in the 1996 election against the incumbent representative.

 In 2004, Gary was unable to seek re-election to the state House due to term limits.
-He ran for the Wayne County Commission, winning the seat that represents Dearborn, Allen Park and, at the time, Melvindale (which was moved to another district in 2012 with reapportionment after the 2010 census).
+He ran for the Wayne County Commission, winning the seat that represents Dearborn, Allen Park and Melvindale.

 Gary was elected by his colleagues in January 2011 as Chairman of the Wayne County Commission, and served four terms as chairman before leaving the Commission at the end of 2018.
 The Chair of the Commission sets the agendas and presides over all meetings of the full Wayne County Commission, along with managing the operations of the Commission.

 He won re-election every two years on the Wayne County Commisison, including being unopposed in 2014 and 2016.
 In 2018, Gary opted to not seek re-election to the Commission and instead ran for State Senate in a district that includes Dearborn and a large portion of Detroit.
-That campaign was not successful, but Gary remains committed to Dearborn, and has been encouraged to consider seeking office in Dearborn again in the near future.
+That campaign was not successful, but Gary remains committed to Dearborn, and has been encouraged to seek office in the city government.